bcd-kushal/API-Fetch/Readme.md

 ### How To Run -------------------------
 1. Download/zip the folder

+2. Pull the files from `./src/` folder into root `./`

-2. Install the following dependencies after `npm init -y`:
+3. Install the following dependencies after `npm init -y`:

      a.  `npm i -D snowpack`: ESBuild bundler